Burden of proof (philosophy): Proving a negative

 A negative claim is the opposite of an affirmative or positive claim.
 It asserts the non-existence or exclusion of something.

-Logicians and philosophers of logic reject the notion that it is intrinsically impossible to prove negative claims.
+Logicians and philosophers of logic reject the notion that it is impossible to prove negative claims.
 Philosophers Steven D. Hale and Stephen Law state that the phrase "you cannot prove a negative" is itself a negative claim that would not be true if it could be proven true.
 Many negative claims can be rewritten into logically equivalent positive claims (for example, "No Jewish person was at the party" is logically equivalent to "Everyone at the party was a gentile").
 In formal logic and mathematics, the negation of a proposition can be proven using procedures such as modus tollens and reductio ad absurdum.
 In empirical contexts (such as evaluating the existence or nonexistence of unicorns), inductive reasoning is often used for establishing the plausibility of a claim based on observed evidence.
 Though inductive reasoning may not provide absolute certainty about negative claims, this is only due to the nature of inductive reasoning; inductive reasoning provides proof from probability rather than certainty.
 Inductive reasoning also does not provide absolute certainty about positive claims.

 A negative claim may or may not exist as a counterpoint to a previous claim.
 A proof of impossibility or an evidence of absence argument are typical methods to fulfill the burden of proof for a negative claim.